 Estrogen loss at menopause has a profound influence on

 skin.
-Estrogen treatment in
+Treatment in

 postmenopausal women has been repeatedly shown to increase collagen content,